mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 ## The setup (starting from the beginig)

 We will first define a service in Debian to make it simple for spotifyd to be launched each time the system boots, without the need of any intervention from the user.
-We set off by creating a service dfinition file (you need to copy a file template from below so its best to start from desktop first):
+We set off by creating a service definition file (you need to copy a file template from below so its best to start from desktop first):

 ```console
 startx